RoyTrenneman/Weather-Station-with-ESP8266-and-Home-assistant/README.md

 # Weather-Station-with-ESP8266-and-Home-assistant
-Weather Station wilt ESP8266-12E and Oled Display SSD1306
+Weather Station with ESP8266-12E and Oled Display SSD1306

 **Framework used: Arduino**